confluentinc/demo-dsp-fraud-detection/README.md

 ---

 ## Setup OpenSearch Sink Connector
-We will now stream the real time fraud kafka events being generated via the Flink query to a dashbaord for the fraud team to analyze
+We will now stream the real-time fraud Kafka events generated through the Flink query to a dashboard for the fraud team's analysis.

 ### Navigate to the Confluent Cluster Connector View
 1. Log into [Confluent Cloud](https://confluent.cloud/login)